krptn/flaskExample/README.md

-# Flask Example
+# Krypton + FIDO Flask Example

 An example of how to integrate Krypton with flask.

-To extend this for MFA, please add an entry for MFA to the form, and pass it as a parameter to user.login.
+To extend this for TOTP MFA, please add an entry for TOTP MFA to the form, and pass it as a parameter to user.login.
 See [MFA in Krypton documentation](https://docs.krptn.dev/README-USER-AUTH.html#mfa)

-Note: this example does not gard against brute force attacks.
+Note: this example does not guard against brute force attacks.
 Please ensure rate limiting is configured on your server.

 ## Copyrights